kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 Report:

 • The website is taking the data from the .txt file created by NAO.
 The website shows which students are present and are absent.

+Plan for upcoming week:
 Researching of other ways to do real-time face recognition